Syllable Types: To Teach or Not to Teach?

 - The current body of research has not yet provided conclusive evidence for whether or not we should teach syllable types and specific syllable division strategies (e.g., VC|CV, V|CV, VC|V patterns).

-- Some arguments for teaching syllable types: knowledge of syllable types can help with reading and spelling longer words, understanding spelling conventions such as doubling of consonant letters (little vs. title), and providing an organizational system for spelling patterns.
+- Some arguments for teaching syllable types: knowledge of syllable types can help with reading and spelling longer words, and understanding spelling conventions such as doubling of consonant letters (little vs. title).

 What are more flexible syllable division strategies?